LITERATURE AND LEGENDS

-The O. Henry Museum is closed until late 2021 for restoration construction.
-Because of COVID-19 guidelines, the Susanna Dickinson Museum is closed until December 10, 2020.
+The O. Henry Museum is closed until August, 2021 for restoration construction.
+Because of COVID-19 guidelines, the Susanna Dickinson Museum is also closed.
 Please visit these historic landmarks on Brush Square, which are open free to the public Wednesday through Sunday, noon to 5 p.m.
 For more information on exhibits and pandemic guidelines, you may call (512) 974-3830.

 The only Anglo adult survivor of the Battle of the Alamo, Susanna Dickinson (1814 – October 7, 1883) and her 5th husband, Joseph Hannig, once shared this 1869 stone home, which now sits on Brush Square next to the O. Henry Museum.
 It was moved in 2003 from its original location where the Austin Hilton stands on the opposite corner, beautifully restored, and officially opened on March 2, 2010.